OpenGeoMetadata/GeoCombine/README.md

 ##### Solr's commitWithin (default: 5000 milliseconds)

 Solr's commitWithin option can be configured (in milliseconds) by passing a value under the commit_within key.

-##### Debugging (default: false)

-The harvester and indexer will only `puts` content when errors happen.
-It is possible to see some progress information by setting the debug configuration option.

 #### Transforming Documents